jyhong836/jyhong.gitlab.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- "Healthcare"
+- "Privacy"
 - "Trustworthy Machine Learning"
-- "Privacy"
 - "Federated Learning"
-- "Healthcare"
-- "Foundation (Language/Vision) Models"
+- "Foundation Language/Vision Models"

 # Education to show in About widget
 education: